 The recent 6FDA product launch from CABB’s Jayhawk site located in Galena, KS, serves as a timely new alternative.

 6FDA: Continued Innovation in Dianhydride Technology

-Many components on modern commercial and military aircraft are produced using advanced technology in material science and process engineering.
+Many components on modern aircraft are produced using advanced technology in material science and process engineering.
 While metals remain important, the superior strength-to-weight advantage of carbon-fiber composites makes them the preferred choice for aircraft airframes, engines, and related parts.
 High stiffness, light weight, effective thermo-oxidative stability, and heat resistance beyond 300°C are delivered by the combination of carbon fiber and matrix resins specified by design teams throughout the industry.
 These resins often rely on dianhydrides as co-monomers for the synthesis of polyimides with different property profiles matched to the requirements of the part in service.
 BTDA, BPDA, OPDA and 6FDA are typical dianhydrides used in these resins.

 Early innovations by NASA and the U.S. Air Force resulted in some of the most high-performance and durable matrix resin chemistries including polyimides, bismaleimides and epoxies.
 Many novel polyimides were developed, and familiar names including PMR-15, LARC-RP46, PETI-330 and AFR-PE-4 represented the resins licensed to an array of specialty chemical manufacturers from the 1970s to today.
 6FDA, one of the newest dianhydrides to be used in aerospace applications, offers additional advantages for colorless polyimide production for electronic components.

 CABB’s Jayhawk site has a long history of dianhydride manufacturing